WordPress Collaboration: Notes & Annotations in The Editor

 Like Google, it's quick and easy to invite others to collaborate on a post.
 All you need is the @Mention-style username of the account you want to add.
 This sends them email notifications and lets them hop into the post to collaborate immediately.

-Multicollab WordPress Plugin
+Multicollab Wordpress Plugin

 Multicollab also has one really cool feature, which is the ability to work with users who aren't set up with a WordPress account on your site.
 You can create a guest collaboration link, which allows a specified email account to access and collaborate on a specific post, without granting access to anything else inside your account, thus limiting any potential information security or data integrity you might need to maintain.